nimitmk7/knowledge-treasure/Deep Learning/CNNs/Object Detection.md

 ![](images/toy_example_mosaic.png)

 Each image, except (a), (g), and (j), has at least one target object of the class *cat*, whose locations are limited by the green rectangles.

 There is a total of 12 target objects limited by the green boxes.
 Images (b), (e), and (f) have two ground-truth samples of the target class.

 An object detector predicted 12 objects represented by the red rectangles (labeled with letters *A* to *L*) and their associated confidence levels are represented in percentages.

 Images (a), (g), and (j) are expected to have no detection.
 Conversely, images (b), (e), and (f) have two ground-truth bounding boxes.

 To evaluate the precision and recall of the 12 detections it is necessary to establish an IOU threshold *t*, which will classify each detection as TP or FP.
 In this example, let us first consider as TP the detections with *IOU > 50%*, that is *t=0.5*.
-We start by sorting the entries in descenting order of the confidence threshold.
+We start by sorting the entries in descending order of the confidence threshold.

 ![](images/table_1_toyexample.png)